-Tony Dolan: That was made because we hadn’t introduced the other guitarist, Al, so it was a way get us back in a right way.
+Tony Dolan: That was made because we hadn’t introduced the other guitarist, Al, so it was a way to get us back in the right way.

 Abaddon: Don’t forget there was a little period of Metallica playing as, I think, The Four Horsemen.
 The Rolling Stones were playing as ‘something, something, something.’
 Then there was this thing about big bands playing smaller gigs.

 Tony Dolan: We toured around as Sons of Satan until we went to do a Dutch show; it was a biker’s place.
 I remember we walked in, and the poster said, “Black Bastards from Hell” That’s not PC, is it? (laughs) We couldn’t put that up.
 I thought that we’d never get to America calling ourselves that.

 However, musically PRIME EVIL was a success.
 It was something that the fans wanted to hear.
 Venom went back to its metal roots after a somewhat disappointing CALM BEFORE THE STORM.
 But despite that, the album did sell too much.
 What you think was the reason the album didn’t succeed?